Death & Taxes: Filing Alone After My Husband's Death

 He told me, "Every day."

-And it was my turn to look horrified.
-I thought to myself, "Well, that seems a little obsessive and paranoid."
-I started wondering to myself if this was going to be what online dating coaches call a "red flag."
+Now, it was my turn to look horrified.
+I thought, "Well, that seems a little obsessive and paranoid."
+I wondered if this is what online dating coaches call a "red flag."

-After a few more dates with Tony, I learned that accounting came easily for him and that checking all of his accounts daily was relaxing to him (that's definitely not the way I feel about my accounts).
-I realized that this trait of Tony's could be beneficial for me.
+After a few more dates with Tony, I learned accounting came easily for him.
+Checking all of his accounts daily was relaxing for him (that's not the way I feel about my accounts).
+I realized this trait of Tony's could be beneficial for me.
 My identity would never be stolen.
 No bank error would go unnoticed for more than a few hours.
 No unauthorized charges would be made without his knowledge.

 Advertisement

-After having quite a few conversations to sort out the different ways in which we thought about money, we worked out a comfortable way of handling finances that worked for both of us, each using our own strengths.
-Once we were married, I was very happy to relax into the pattern of him watching over our finances.
+After quite a few conversations to sort out how we would deal with money, we worked out a comfortable way of handling finances by using our strengths.
+Once we were married, I was happy to relax into the pattern of him watching over our finances.

 Advertisement

 I called my husband the "Mad Shredder."
-Pay a bill, shred it.
-Reconcile a bank statement, shred it.
-Reconcile a credit card statement (you guessed it), shred it.
+Pay a bill, and shred it.
+Reconcile a bank statement, and shred it.
+Reconcile a credit card statement (you guessed it), and shred it.
 I completely understood his reasoning.
-He'd confirmed everything was accurate (no surprise since he checked them every day) and he could look at the same information anytime on the computer.
+He'd confirmed everything was accurate (no surprise since he checked them daily) and could look at the same information anytime on the computer.
 So why keep all that paper?

 I'm the "Mad Filer."
 I keep everything.
 Every receipt, every statement, every record — because if I want to check something, I prefer the physical paper.